Strift/portfolio/content/blog/developer-experience-consulting.md

 ## What I bring to the table

-With a background in full-stack web development and copywriting, I bridge the gap between technical precision and clear, engaging communication.
+With [prior experiences](/portfolio) in full-stack web development and copywriting, I bridge the gap between technical precision and clear, engaging communication.

 I work closely with DevRel, Product Marketing, and Engineering teams to deliver:
 - **Technical writing & Docs UX**: Enabling scalable developer learning and success